i386x/pubdocs/TeX/README.md

         with *z*.
      1. Add the italic correction from `\Font` associated with `\Sym` to the width of *x*.
   1. If *y* field contains a math or horizontal list:
      1. If *y* field contains a math list, convert it to a horizontal list with the starting style *z*.
      1. Let `\Content` be the horizontal list, either given or converted.
-     1. Remove stretching and shrinking from skips in `\Content`.
+     1. Remove stretching and shrinking from glues in `\Content`.
      1. If `\Content` is a `\hbox`, set *x* to `\Content`.
      1. Otherwise, set *x* to `\hbox{\Content}`.
      1. If *x* contains a single character, remove unneeded italic correction.